Battle of Okinawa: Operation Ten-Go

-Operation Ten-Go (Ten-gō sakusen) was the attempted attack by a strike force of 10 Japanese surface vessels, led by Yamato and commanded by Admiral Seiichi Itō.
+Operation Ten-Go (Ten-gō sakusen) was the attempted attack by a strike force of ten Japanese surface vessels, led by Yamato and commanded by Admiral Seiichi Itō.
 This small task force had been ordered to fight through enemy naval forces, then beach Yamato and fight from shore, using her guns as coastal artillery and her crew as naval infantry.
 The Ten-Go force was spotted by submarines shortly after it left the Japanese home waters and was intercepted by US carrier aircraft.

 Under attack from more than 300 aircraft over a two-hour span, the world's largest battleship sank on 7 April 1945 after a one-sided battle, long before she could reach Okinawa.
 (US torpedo bombers were instructed to aim for only one side to prevent effective counter flooding by the battleship's crew, and to aim for the bow or the stern where armor was believed to be the thinnest.)
-Of Yamato's screening force, the light cruiser Yahagi and 4 of the 8 destroyers were also sunk.
-The Imperial Japanese Navy lost some 3,700 sailors, including Admiral Itō, at the cost of 10 US aircraft and 12 airmen.
+Of Yamato's screening force, the light cruiser Yahagi and four of the eight destroyers were also sunk.
+The Imperial Japanese Navy lost some 3,700 sailors, including Admiral Itō, at the cost of ten US aircraft and twelve airmen.

 British Pacific Fleet

 The British Pacific Fleet, taking part as Task Force 57, was assigned the task of neutralizing the Japanese airfields in the Sakishima Islands, which it did successfully from 26 March to 10 April.
-On 10 April, its attention was shifted to airfields in northern Formosa.
+On 10 April its attention was shifted to airfields in northern Formosa.
 The force withdrew to San Pedro Bay on 23 April.
-On 1 May, the British Pacific Fleet returned to action, subduing the airfields as before, this time with naval bombardment as well as aircraft.
-Several kamikaze attacks caused significant damage, but as the Royal Navy carriers had armoured flight decks, they experienced only a brief interruption to their force's operations.
+On 1 May, the British Pacific Fleet returned to action, subduing the airfields as before, this time with naval bombardment as well as aircraft (they only used aircraft during their first mission of destroying airfields in the Sakishima Islands).
+Several kamikaze attacks caused significant damage, but as the Royal Navy carriers had armored flight decks, they experienced only a brief interruption to their force's operations.

 Land battle

 The land battle took place over about 81 days beginning on 1 April 1945.
 The first Americans ashore were soldiers of the 77th Infantry Division who landed in the Kerama Islands, 15 mi west of Okinawa on 26 March.
 Subsidiary landings followed, and the Kerama group was secured over the next five days.
 In these preliminary operations, the 77th Infantry Division suffered 27 dead and 81 wounded, while the Japanese dead and captured numbered over 650.
+On March 28, 1945, 394 civilians on Tokashiki island were forced by Japanese soldiers to kill themselves after the landing of US troops.
 The operation provided a protected anchorage for the fleet and eliminated the threat from suicide boats.

 On 31 March, Marines of the Amphibious Reconnaissance Battalion landed without opposition on Keise Shima, four islets just 8 mi west of the Okinawan capital of Naha.
 A group of 155 mm "Long Tom" artillery pieces went ashore on the islets to cover operations on Okinawa.